-What did Jesus mean when He said, “Do not give dogs what is sacred; do not throw your pearls to pigs.
+What did Jesus mean when he said, “Do not give dogs what is sacred; do not throw your pearls to pigs.
 If you do, they may trample them under their feet, and then turn and tear you to pieces” (Matthew 7:6)?
-What are the implications for ministry today?

-Jesus used a metaphor to forbid wasting something of value on an undeserving and inappropriate object.
-But it’s not immediately evident what shouldn’t be wasted and on whom it shouldn’t be wasted.
-Two questions are in order.
+Jesus used a metaphor to forbid wasting something valuable on an undeserving object.
+Yet it’s not immediately clear what shouldn’t be wasted and on whom.

 - Who are the dogs and pigs?